 Content Populating your pages and blog posts with content can vary greatly from project to project, and therefore is separate from the design and development process.
 On most ROI-centric web design projects, I am also hired as the copywriter, and will provide a quote for the initial content and then also release regular content as the content strategy is rolled out, under a retainer agreement, for months or years to come.

 A well crafted content strategy, with a meticulous publishing and distribution roll-out, brings visitors to your website.
 Copywriting gets them into your sales funnel, or makes the sale on the spot.
 You need both for a successful project.

 Would we be a good fit?

-If you're looking for a slick pitch, low-ball price, and about the same disappointing results you've become accustomed to, I'm not your guy.
+If you're looking for a slick pitch, low price, and about the same results you've become accustomed to, I'm not your guy.
 I'm not going to come in with the lowest bid, and we'd be wasting each others time.
-But if you're looking for a seasoned online marketer, copywriter and content strategist, who can help grow your business, I'm probably the person you want to work with, and we should begin the discovery process.
+But if you're looking for a seasoned online marketer who can help grow your business, I'm probably the person you want to be working with, and we should begin the discovery process.

 * Note: I have designed and developed quite a few custom websites, where there was no content strategy, but I'm not likely to be one of the lowest bidders in that space.
 I simply can't compete with offshore outsourcing and so-called "designers" who actually buy and use off-the-shelf themes.
 I have assembled/configured sites with off-the-shelf themes, but do not believe they serve the customer well.
 To make a theme 'universal', it must be able to work in many different applications.
 Providing all that 'flexibility' generally leads to 'code bloat', which can make the site load very slowly, and it can also negatively impact search engine rankings.